yetanalytics/pathetic/README.md

 ## Usage

-moc "API" docs for this util lib

-### com.yetanalytics.pathetic

-Provides Idomatic Clojure core-esq fns which expect JSON-path instead of key seqs
+moc "API" docs for this util lib that provides idomatic Clojure core-esq fns which expect JSON-path instead of key seqs.

 - Examples are provided but more can be found in test namespaces